cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ### How does an RPC request work?

-In general: when a remote procedure call is invoked, the procedure parameters are transferred across the network to the execution environment.
-The procedure is executed in the environment.
+In general, when a remote procedure call is invoked the procedure parameters are transferred across the network to the execution environment where the procedure is executed.
 Once finished, the results of the procedure call invoked are transferred to the call environment.
-The execution then resumes in the call environment, like it would in a regular local procedure call.
+The execution then resumes in the call environment, just as it would in a regular local procedure call.

 A step-by-step RPC request could look like the following: